Ditch Diet Culture: How Intuitive Eating & Therapy Improve Mental Health

 Honor Your Health—Gentle Nutrition

-The impacts of chronic dieting are many.
-Learning to eat intuitively helps reduce shame and guilt around food.
+The impacts of chronic dieting and diet culture are many.
+One of the benefits of Intuitive Eating is that it helps reduce shame and guilt around food.
 It helps people to have less mental energy taken up by what they are supposed to eat, and instead helps them focus on how their body feels when they eat.
-People learn to trust themselves and their body to tell them what they need, which is a really beautiful thing to see.
+People learn to trust themselves and their body to tell them what they need in order to heal their relationship with food, which is a really beautiful thing to see.

-One common thing I find with my clients is that they feel like they can be more present.
+One benefit of Intuitive Eating that I often see with my clients is that they feel like they can be more present.
 Think about all of the times you were on some unnecessarily restrictive diet and couldn’t go out to eat or have drinks with friends, even on special occasions?
 That is a thing of the past now.
 Diet culture steals so much time and energy from people, and they get that back.

 Somatic Therapy can also be really effective when paired with Intuitive Eating.
 Learn more >